Café Aroma

 Photo by Lara Merrington

-Joining Germany’s Slow Food organisation in the early 90s (one of the first to do so in the city), it has been quietly providing quality Italian food and service ever since – though its slightly hidden location, reasonable prices and lack of pretention has kept the atmosphere impressively low key.
+Tucked away in an area of Schöneberg known as Red Island, Café Aroma has been a neighborhood institution since 1987.
+Joining Germany’s Slow Food organisation in the early 90s (one of the first to do so in the city), it has been quietly providing quality Italian food and service ever since—though its slightly hidden location, reasonable prices and lack of pretention has kept the atmosphere impressively low key.

-Aroma’s elaborate Sunday brunch though, started in 1988, has become famous city-wide, especially amongst foodies – and indeed was what prompted a recent visit by myself and my husband.
+Aroma’s elaborate Sunday brunch though, started in 1988, has become famous city-wide, especially amongst foodies, and indeed was what prompted a recent visit by myself and my husband.

 When we arrived, the buffet had been open for an hour, the place was packed and the first serving nearly gone, but we watched with sweet relief as the dishes were quickly replenished with the anticipated spread of Mediterranean delights: vitello tonnato, stuffed veggies, mini meatballs in tomato sauce, green bean salad…